 A design for 2 I Street submitted in early 2016 to the city's Board of Zoning Adjustment, showing its location along South Capitol Street, with the Capitol dome to the north.
 The first phase of the project, along South Capitol, would have 380 rental units.
-No timeline for construction has been announced.
+It was not expected that the second phase would already be under construction, but it is indeed.

 Feb.
 11, 2007 - The same angle as the rendering as it looked from about 1985 until February 2017 (albeit with a renovation of the McDonald's in 2012).